ARTICLES

 Origin of the Mimosa Flower

 The mimosa overgrows in many cases, and it can reach 10 meters (over 3 feet) in height and live for more than fifty years.
 The flowering starts in January and continues until March.
 It is a hardy tree that can survive low temperatures ranging from -7 to -10 degrees Celsius (14-19 degrees Fahrenheit).
-However, it requires a lot of sunshine to properly thrive and survive.
+However, it requires a lot of sunshine to properly survive.
 The flower is very prevalent in the regions of southern France where the number of days of sunshine, even in winter, is very high.

 The African continent also has acacias typical of the savannah, which are very thorny, with less spectacular flowering, but which constitute an essential source of food for the fauna.
 Important to take into consideration that most mimosa flowers are native to Australia, but also from tropical and subtropical regions of Africa.
-The acacia was introduced in 1850 in many mild climate areas where some became naturalized.
+The Acacia was introduced in 1850 in many mild climate areas where some became naturalized.
 Ultimately, they are bright, beautiful, and extremely joyful yellow plants of the Mediterranean climate, making them semi-rustic.

 The Symbolism of the Mimosa Flower